A Guide To Understanding The Canadian Human Rights Tribunal

 A. Statement of Particulars

-A Statement of Particulars is a description of the case a party intends to make before the Tribunal (see Rule 6).
+A Statement of Particulars is a description of the case a party intends to make before the Tribunal (see Rules 18 to 25).
 It outlines how that party intends on proving their case at the Hearing.
 It involves five (5) elements:

 - Legal Issues